 Eat clean and green

 Another easy way to become more eco-friendly is to consider your diet.
 Many foods can come with a large carbon footprint, once they are transported by plane, lorry or boat from their country of origin.

 This is especially true for a number of fruits and vegetables not native to your country and for a number of processed foods.
-Try to eat locally and seasonally, researching the things, which would naturally be available to you at different times of the year, and sourcing local produce wherever possible.
+Try to eat locally and seasonally, researching the things, that would naturally be available to you at different times of the year, and sourcing local produce wherever possible.

-This will also have the added advantage of creating a healthier diet, making it a win win situation for everyone!
+This will also have the added advantage of creating a healthier diet, making it a win-win situation for everyone!

 Image from fatherjulian.blogspot.com.mt

-Here at GasanMamo, we believe in the reduce reuse recycle mantra and that it’s of utmost importance that we play our part in being an eco friendly company to take on initiatives that combat against waste that causes damage to the world we live in.
+Here at GasanMamo, we believe in the reduce reuse recycle mantra and that it’s of utmost importance that we play our part in being an eco-friendly company to take on initiatives that combat against waste that causes damage to the world we live in.
 You can read more about all GMI initiatives in our news section.

-Some of the initiatives that GasanMamo has taken on include: using expired stationery as rough paper, using recycling bags for waste separation with the addition of recycling bins and the recycling of glass which can be found in the canteen, offices, and kitchenettes.
+Some of the initiatives that GasanMamo has taken on include: using expired stationery as rough paper, using recycling bags for waste separation with the addition of recycling bins and the recycling of glass, which can be found in the canteen, offices, and kitchenettes.

 We dispose of electronic waste and use mugs to reduce the use of Jablo cups, as well as make use of non-plastic cutlery.
-Apart from the above, we also collect used batteries and donate plastic bottle caps that we collect; recycle toners, used bulbs and tubes; and have an energy efficient A/C system installed.GasanMamo also believes in encouraging its staff members to carpool by offering benefits.
+Apart from the above, we also collect used batteries and donate plastic bottle caps that we collect; recycle toners, used bulbs and tubes; and have an energy-efficient A/C system installed.GasanMamo also believes in encouraging its staff members to carpool by offering benefits.

 The company purchases online subscriptions to reduce /eliminate the purchase of physical newspapers.
 During 2017 we also supported the new environmental project of textiles recycling by RefabMalta.